mebeim/aoc/2021/README.md

 not-yet-seen nodes as being infinitely distant (positive floating point infinity compares greater than any integer).

-The algorithm is pretty well-known and also well-explained in the Wikipedia page I just linked above, so I'm not going into much detail about it, I'll just add some comments to the code.
+The algorithm is well-known and also well-explained in the Wikipedia page I just linked above, so I'm not going into much detail about it, I'll just add some comments to the code.

 ```python
 import heapq